 You should never stop your research, as the marketing landscape is constantly changing.
 The following are just a few of the areas to keep up to date with in order to stay ahead of the curve.

 - Research the market itself.
-You should know all of the ins and outs of your particular market category, including what your competitors are up to, any new technologies being developed, or updates to the industry.
+You should know all of the ins and outs of your particular market category, including what your competitors are up to, any new software technologies being developed, or updates to the industry.
 You can use BuiltWith.com to see what your competitors use for their website, marketing softwares, conversion optimization softwares, retargeting software, etc.

 - Research the persona's.
 Go back and objectively analyze your ideal buyer’s needs, challenges, desires, and motivators.
 These characteristics can evolve over time for a number of reasons.

-Within most B2B verticals, your company is selling value and measurable results to other businesses, and the main goal is to help them grow bigger and make more money.
+The fact of the matter is that your B2B company is selling solutions, operational value and measurable impact to other businesses, and the main goal is to help them grow bigger and make more money.
 While that will never change, you still need to understand their value proposition, the pain points that stand in the way of their growth, and the best solutions for their challenges.